microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-list-children.md

 ---

-### List children of a DriveItem with a known path
+### List children of a driveItem with a known path

 <!-- { "blockType": "request", "name": "list-children-from-path", "scopes": "files.read" } -->